Meet the team who help shape the artistic vision of the Company and work to champion future theatre-makers in Australia.

 A stage management graduate from the Western Australian Academy of Performing Arts, Stephen’s stage management credits span numerous productions for Melbourne Theatre Company, Bell Shakespeare, Kay + McLean Productions and more.

 Stephen was Tour Manager for the Australian national tour of The Curious Incident of the Dog in the Night-Time (The National Theatre), Deputy Company Manager at Bell Shakespeare and established the Company Management department at Melbourne Theatre Company.
-Stephen is a member of the volunteer Executive Committee for the Victorian Actors’ Benevolent Trust (VABT).

 Artwork for Julia Smith